judofyr/rcpu/README.md

 ### Code blocks and labels

 Each code block has a label which you can refer to in any expression.
-`jump label` does the same as `SET pc, label`, but is slightly optimized when you jump to the code block right below.

 Notice how you're *not* restricted to using labels only for jumping; it behaves more like a constant.